webclinic017/edgedb/docs/intro/projects.rst

 1. It spins up a new Gel instance called ``my_instance``.
 2. If no |gel.toml| file exists, it will create one.
-This is a configuration file that marks a given directory as an Gel project.
+This is a configuration file that marks a given directory as a Gel project.
 Learn more about it in the :ref:`gel.toml reference <ref_reference_gel_toml>`.

    .. code-block:: toml